Prateekcandwill/Perovskite-Solar-Cells/README.md

 - **Optimization Algorithms** for maximizing power conversion efficiency.
 - **Environmental and Economic Analysis** for understanding the feasibility of PSCs in comparison to silicon solar cells.
 - **Data Visualizations**: Generate plots and charts to visualize efficiency trends, stability data, and environmental impact.

+## Source Codes

+These are some demo code which you can personalize and run that will give you the estimates and visual representation of the codes generated to us.
+Feel free to edit the code and make it personalize and change the demo data for demonstration or calculation part.

 ## Videos